grrr-amsterdam/s3-image-scaler/README.md

 The following environment variables are optional:

+- `IMAGE_ACL`: the ACL applied to generated images.
+Default is empty.
+Use `public-read` when this service is deployed as S3 bucket redirect rule.
+When it's a CloudFront origin, use the default value.
 - `QUALITY`: the format option quality setting for all image types. (integer: 1-100)

 ##### Defining SERVERLESS_ROLE